 Two words: SO.
 CUTE!
 Social media software company Hootsuite added their own twist to the fireplace channel.
 It’s an adorable 40-minute yule log video of a sleepy little owl basking in the glow of a crackling fire.
 One-shot, one set, one owl.
 Cozy up with a blanket and watch it for yourself.
 (Lagavulin Whiskey executed the same concept with Nick Offerman and a bottle of whiskey if that’s more your style.)

 Fun fact: The owl was from a wildlife rehab center and his name is Snoopy.

-Stealable Tip: With all the time and effort you put into video creation, it’s great when you make something that your company can repromote year after year.
-Hootsuite made this video in 2014 and it still rises to the top of their holiday content every year, because it’s still great!
+Stealable Tip: With all the time and effort you put into video creation, it’s great to make something your company can repromote year after year.
+Hootsuite made this video in 2014, and it still rises to the top of their holiday content every year because it’s still great!

 7. ADsmith: “Jingle Bell Rock: A Holiday Lip Dub”

 Between the teens on TikTok and James Corden singing karaoke in cars, it’s hard to go wrong with a musical greeting.
 Feature your staff’s own smiling faces on camera for a personal touch like the employees of the marketing agency ADsmith did with “Jingle Bell Rock.”

 It’s a simple but well-executed lip dub video that takes viewers on a tour around the office while letting Adsmith’s company culture shine.